Noise Fit, Estimation Error and a Sharpe Information Criterion: Introduction

 \section{Introduction}

-A convenient measure for return predictability is the \textit{Sharpe ratio}, sometimes called \textit{information ratio}.
+A convenient measure for return predictability is the \textit{Sharpe ratio}.
 The Sharpe ratio is the ratio of annualized mean (excess) returns over return volatility.
 It is a useful statistic as it summarizes the first two moments of the return distribution, is invariant under leverage, and is therefore, to a second order approximation, the relevant metric regardless of the investors risk-return preferences.

-In many situations, the Sharpe ratio is maximized over a set of parameters on an in-sample dataset.
+In many situations, the Sharpe ratio is maximized over a set of parameters on an in-sample data set.
 Be it weights in a portfolio of assets (\cite{markowitz1952portfolio}), exposure to (risk) factors, predictor variables in a regression or other parameters influencing an investment strategy like the time-horizon of a trend model.

 The thus optimized (in-sample) Sharpe ratio overestimates the Sharpe ratio that can be expected on unseen data (out-of-sample).
-The reason for that is twofold.
-First, the estimated parameter will be tuned towards the noise of the in-sample data.
-Using the in-sample data a second time, to calculate the in-sample Sharpe ratio on the same dataset as to estimate the parameter, will overestimate the Sharpe ratio of the true parameter (noise fit).
-Second, the estimated parameter deviates from the true parameter and thus the Sharpe ratio at the estimated parameter will be smaller than at the true parameter on unseen data (estimation error).
-For a more formal definition of noise fit and estimation error we refer to the error decomposition (\ref{eq_decomposition}).
+The reason is twofold.
+First, the in-sample Sharpe ratio makes use of the in-sample data set twice.
+A first time to estimate the optimal parameter and a second time to estimate the resulting Sharpe ratio.
+As the estimated parameter will be tuned towards the noise of the in-sample data, calculating the in-sample Sharpe ratio on the same data set will overestimate the Sharpe ratio of the true parameter (noise fit).
+Second, the estimated parameter deviates from the true parameter.
+Thus the Sharpe ratio at the estimated parameter will be smaller than at the true parameter on unseen data (estimation error).
+For a more formal definition of noise fit and estimation error we refer to the error decomposition in equation (\ref{eq_decomposition}).

+As illustration consider a linear regression model.
+Suppose we are interested in the question to what degree returns of the stocks in the S\&P500 Index are predictable by characteristics like the price-to-earnings ratio and the dividend yield.
+In this case we would model the return $r_t^i$ of stock $i=1,\ldots,500$ as